The UN fears that the enjoyment of human rights will come to a sudden halt in the DRC –

 Summary executions

 The United Nations Joint Human Rights Office reports that since October, 156 people have been summarily executed by the M23.
 The M23 also sexually abused 30 women and 12 children, and kidnapped 127 civilians, including forcibly conscripting them into combat.
 These figures do not represent the full extent of abuse.
-“Many of these serious human rights violations could amount to atrocity crimes, and the alleged perpetrators and their accomplices must be held to account,” said the UN human rights chief.
+“Many of these serious human rights violations might amount to atrocity crimes, and the alleged perpetrators and their accomplices must be held to account,” said the UN human rights chief.

 During this same period, the Office documented that the Congolese army or its proxies were responsible for violations of international human rights or humanitarian law, including extrajudicial executions, arbitrary arrests and detentions. and destruction of private property.
 On several occasions, they attacked positions of the United Nations Stabilization Mission (MONUSCO).